I’m calling it – spring cleaning is out. Grabbing some incredible deals on coffee gear in the Amazon Big Spring Sale is IN.

 Bialetti is an absolute icon in the coffee brewing world with its traditional Moka pot.
 It’s had an update (in style and capabilities) for the Venus model.

-With the Venus, you can make the same rich coffee that moka lovers are obsessed with on ALL of gas, electric and induction hobs.
-So there’s not kitchen this won’t work well in!
+With the Venus, you can make the same rich coffee that moka lovers are obsessed with on ALL gas, electric, and induction hobs.
+So there’s no kitchen this won’t work well in!

 Bayka French Press